 When it rained, we sat in the kitchen and listened to old Tante Zoe.
 She talked all the time when she was cooking, about what she was making and how she knew how to do it right from the old days.

 If she had a big dinner for special guests, she’d say why this or that was served “To the mayor, not the bishop!”
 Then she’d sing and talk to herself, look up, smile and coo like the old dove she was.
 She made us molasses butter for our morning biscuits.

-Poppa smoked his pipe in the house, but Zoe said she had better manners than to smell up the furniture cushions and puffed on hers in the swing on the back porch.
+Poppa smoked cigars in the house, but Zoe said she knew better than to smell up the furniture cushions, and took her pipe to the swing on the back porch.
 Zoe ran that house more than he did.
-He knew that Zoe was listened to up and down St. Charles.
-And in those days, that was saying a lot.
+He knew that Zoe was listened to up and down St. Charles, and that was saying a lot.

 Calas (Beignets Riz)